 - Negative Carry on Account of CRR: The Cash Reserve Ratio is the minimum amount of cash reserve that a bank must maintain in the Reserve Bank of India (RBI) at all times.
 This cash deposit has to be taken under consideration while determining the home loan interest rate.

 - Operations Cost: This involves the operational costs of the bank’s daily activities.

 - Tenor Premium: It is the premium charged based on the period of the loan.

 Essentially, the MCLR offers a floating interest rate, subject to fluctuation if there are changes in the Repo rate.
 Generally, MCLR interest on home loans is lower than the Base Rate.

 The key difference between the two is that the Base Rate on loans is determined by the average cost of funds while MCLR is determined by the current cost of funds.

 Additional Read: Some Factors That Impact Home Loan Interest Rates

 Since the MCLR was introduced five years after the Base Rate, many borrowers are still paying the interest rate determined by the Base Rate.
-If you want to switch to MCLR, visit Tata Capital for interest rates as low as 8.50%.
+If you want to switch to MCLR, visit Tata Capital for home loan interest rates as low as 6.90%.
 Our expert guidance and tools such as home loan calculator will help you choose the best loan plan for your dream home.
 Visit our website to learn more.